lacc-2022/lacc-2022.github.io/index.md

     weight: 1

 ---
-# The 500 years host
+# The 500+ years host

 Havana - Real and Wonderful, rich in traditions, culture, science and innovation.
-Havana, the Capital of Cuba with 500 years of history, is a city that never sleeps: its culture, traditions and colonial architecture makes it a great tourist destination.
+Havana, the Capital of Cuba with 500+ years of history, is a city that never sleeps: its culture, traditions and colonial architecture make it a great touristic destination.

 The participants of the Conference will also find in Havana a large number of research centres and universities such as La [Universidad Tecnológica de La Habana José Antonio Echeverría](https://cujae.edu.cu),mostly known as **CUJAE**, the only and biggest technological university of Cuba.
 Here you are invited to visit the **Instrumentation and Control Laboratory**, one of the most advanced of its kind in the region.